-It specifically unseals Dan 8:25: "Through his cunning he shall cause deceit to prosper under his rule (a deceitful version of the true Christian religion); and he shall exalt himself in his heart.
+This prophecy specifically unseals Dan 8:25: "Through his cunning he shall cause deceit (a false version of the Christian religion) to prosper under his rule; and he shall exalt himself in his heart.
 He shall destroy many in their prosperity ("their" is in italics.
 He destroys many by succeeding, prospering, in the practice of his false religion).
-He shall even rise against the Prince of princes" (against Christ, misrepresenting Him with abominable false doctrines and practices).
-Note that this event comes after the destruction of the Jewish nation, mentioned in verse 24 and covered by the events of Trumpets 1 and 2.
+He shall even rise against the Prince of princes" (against Christ, misrepresenting Him with false doctrines and abominable practices, and, over time, creating the Papacy).
+Note that the "Christianisation" of Jerusalem mentioned in Dan 8:25 comes after the destruction of the Jewish nation, mentioned in Dan 8:24.

 Constantine gained full control of the Roman Empire after his final defeat of Licinius at the battle of Chrysopolis in 324AD.
 Constantine had converted to false Christianity about a decade earlier.
-From 326 till 328, Constantine's mother, Helena, visited the Holy Land and other areas of Biblical significance, supposedly identifying sacred sites and items.
+From 326 till 328, Constantine's mother, Helena, visited the Holy Land and other areas of Biblical significance, supposedly identifying sacred sites and relics.
 The pagan Roman temple constructed around the time of the Second Jewish Revolt was torn down, and instead the Church of the Holy Sepulchre was erected at the supposed site of Christ's crucifixion.
-Other churches were also constructed and supposed relics were identified.
+Other churches were also constructed.

-In many respects, the adoption of false Christianity as the Roman Empire's religion was a master stroke by Satan.
-It has polluted and diluted the living waters of God's true religion, thereby misrepresenting God to the vast majority of the world's population.
+The adoption of false Christianity as the Roman Empire's religion was a master stroke by Satan.
+It has polluted the living waters of God's true religion, thereby misrepresenting God to the vast majority of the world's population.

-Emperor Constantine laid the foundation that made false Christianity the empire's religion and so, from that time onward, a whole new set of obstacles faced both Jews and true Christians, although for a long time the Jews' right to keep the Sabbath remained enacted in Roman law.
+Emperor Constantine laid the foundation that made false Christianity the empire's religion, and so, from that time onward, a whole new set of obstacles emerged for both Jews and true Christians, although for a long time the Jews' right to keep the Sabbath remained enacted in Roman law.

 The Fourth Trumpet